-- 1) The waiver does not create additional conflicts with this Section of the ULDC, and is consistent with the stated purpose and intent for the URAO; [Ord.
-2010-022] - 2) The waiver will not cause a detrimental effect on the overall design and development standards of the project, and will be in harmony with the general site layout and design details of the development; and, [Ord.
-2010-022] - 3) The alternative design option recommended as part of the waiver approval, if granted, will not adversely impact adjacent properties.
+- The waiver does not create additional conflicts with this Section of the ULDC, and is consistent with the stated purpose and intent for the URAO; [Ord.
+2010-022] - The waiver will not cause a detrimental effect on the overall design and development standards of the project, and will be in harmony with the general site layout and design details of the development; and, [Ord.
+2010-022] - The alternative design option recommended as pa granted, will not adversely impact adjacent properties.
 [Ord.
 2010-022]